nono/cozy-desktop-experiments/RFC/README.md

 one for remote files couldn't work and I choose to take a single database approach with eventual consistency, inspired by CouchDB and PouchDB.
 I now realize that having more databases is better: it helps to split the problem in several sub-problems that are easier to manage.

 Notably, it's a lot harder to use inotify, fsevents and ReadDirectoryChangesW that I imagined, and having a database with local files help to put apart the issues of knowing what happen on the local file system.
 In particular, when I started cozy-dekstop, I hoped that a library like chokidar can help to mask the differences between the three FS watching technologies (even if I anticipated that chokidar will have bugs, and that we would need to contribute to it).
-Now, I understand that for cozy-desktop, it's a mistake to hide the low-levels details of the FS watchers, and the differences are too important to have a single library with the same behavior for the three.
+Now, I understand that for cozy-desktop, it's a mistake to hide the low-levels details of the FS watchers (it's our core business), and the differences are too important to have a single library with the same behavior for the three.

 There are also some things that could have been managed better.
 In particular, I think it was a mistake to try to resolve conflicts without writing before in